 As with most things, “gaming” (or being engaged in video games) has both positives and negatives when it comes to developing minds.
 Too much gaming, and the positive effects are overshadowed by the negative.
 Yet, the right balance can add another avenue for pursuing educational goals and achievement.
 As a result, more and more programs are using gaming to reach and teach students in ways they never could before.
-Via: www.onlineuniversities.com.
+Therapy programs, schools, and even research scientists have all benefitted from the strategic use of games to increase success.
+Via: www.onlineuniversities.com Embed This Education Infographic on your Site or Blog!
 What Happens to Our Brain When Learning Occurs Infographic.
 Other Infographics Learning takes place mainly at synapses, the junctions between neurons.

 Teachers are searching for ways to focus on engaging students in authentic, complex and powerful problem solving experiences for learning, unpacking content and demonstrating understanding and knowledge.
 The day is a finite resource, and class times are small segments of that day, so there are limitations on how much more can be accomplished in that specified time.
-How Flipped Classrooms Change from Schools to Colleges Infographic.
+Flipped Learning shifts the classroom from passive to active learning, focusing on higher order thinking skills such as evaluating, analysing, and creating to engage students in learning.
+Flipped Learning Enables: Flipped Learning with Homework: How Flipped Classrooms Change from Schools to Colleges Infographic.
 Blended Learning Infograpics How Flipped Classrooms Change from Schools to Colleges Infographic How Flipped Classrooms Change from Schools to Colleges Flipped classrooms are changing the way education is being imparted all across the US.